19 Different Types of Penguins Explained

 They also eat Antarctic silverfish and glacial squid.
 Unfortunately, they are also prey in the food chain.
 They are preyed upon by leopard seals, while south polar skuas often eat their chicks and eggs.

-The penguin looks distinct, with a white ring around its eyes and short black feathers covering most of its bill, differentiating it from its relative.
+The penguin looks distinct, with a white ring around its eyes and short black feathers covering most of its bill, differentiating it from its relatives.

 It boasts a tuxedo look because of the all-black head, white stomach, and light pink feet.
 The Adelie penguin can be found around the coast of Antarctica.